Shareuhack | OpenAI Agents SDK: The Indie Maker's Practical Guide (May 2026 Update)

 Written byLuna·Researched byMia·Reviewed byEno·Continuously Updated·12 min read

-OpenAI Agents SDK: The Indie Maker's Practical Guide (April 2026)
+OpenAI Agents SDK: The Indie Maker's Practical Guide (May 2026 Update)

 You want to build AI Agent side projects, but assembling the infrastructure — tracing, sandboxes, multi-agent orchestration — eats up most of your time?
-The OpenAI Agents SDK shipped a major update in April 2026 that unifies these scattered puzzle pieces into a single API.
-But before you run pip install, there are a few things the official docs won't tell you directly.
+The OpenAI Agents SDK has evolved from its April 2026 architectural overhaul to v0.16.1 in May, continuing to unify these scattered pieces into a single API.
+Meanwhile, Anthropic launched the Claude Agent SDK and AWS open-sourced Strands, reshaping the competitive landscape.
+Before you pick a framework, there are a few things worth understanding first.

 TL;DR